Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: METHODOLOGY

 \subsection{Overview}

-To simulate various chemical compositions and structures of the atmosphere of K2-18\,b and conclude on their detectability, we performed both forward radiative transfer models and inverse models (spectral retrievals) using the open-source Bayesian framework TauREx3 (\cite{al_refaie_taurex3}, which is a more efficient and comprehensive version of TauRex (\cite{Waldmann_taurex2}, \cite{Waldmann_taurex1}).
-TauREx is a fully Bayesian radiative transfer code which include the highly accurate molecular line-lists from the ExoMol project (\cite{Tennyson_exomol}), HITEMP (\cite{rothman}) and HITRAN (\cite{gordon}).
+To simulate various chemical compositions and structures of the atmosphere of K2-18\,b and conclude on their detectability, we performed both forward radiative transfer models and inverse models (spectral retrievals) using the open-source Bayesian framework TauREx3 \cite{al_refaie_taurex3}, which is a more efficient and comprehensive version of TauRex \cite{Waldmann_taurex2,Waldmann_taurex1}.
+TauREx is a fully Bayesian radiative transfer code which includes the highly accurate molecular line-lists from the ExoMol project \cite{Tennyson_exomol}, HITEMP \cite{rothman} and HITRAN \cite{gordon}.
 The complete list of opacities used in this paper can be found in Table \ref{tab:linelists}.
 TauREx3 is available on GitHub \footnote{ http://github.com/ucl-exoplanets/Taurex3\_public} and is optimised for Windows, Mac and Linux.
+It has been benchmarked against other retrieval codes from the community \cite{Barstow_2020_bech}.

 We followed a three-step approach.
 We started by simulating the three scenarios described in \cite{Tsiaras_k2-18}, i.e. a secondary atmosphere with comparable amount of H/He and water vapour, a secondary atmosphere with comparable amount of H/He and N$_2$ and traces of water vapour, a primary H/He atmosphere with clouds and traces of water vapour.
+Since the nature of K2-18\,b is still poorly understood, we focus here on a limited number of simplified scenarios and do not consider complex atmospheric processes (self consistent chemistry, micro-physical clouds and radiative equilibrium models).
 The parameters used in these forward models are detailed in Table \ref{params}.